radix2/dockchains/README.md

 For obvious reasons github.com is the sole contender here, at least as an aggregating hub.
 To simplify the design we might even have to trust them ;-)

-The unfortunately abandoned project https://github.com/gitchain/gitchain shares many of the same design goals.
+The unfortunately abandoned project https://github.com/gitchain/gitchain shares many of the same design goals as Project Dockchains.
 We should study and learn from the experiences made there and hopefully get the developer to join forces with us.

 ### Deterministic Build Process